Gho2st/Gho2st/README.md

 <h1 align="center">Hi 👋, I'm Dominik</h1>

 ## About Me
-- 📚 I'm studying bioinformatics (second year).
+- 📚 I'm studying bioinformatics (third year).
 - 🧬 I made a DNA data analysis project, which you can find in this repository.
-- 💪 i belive in the power of new media and cryptocurrency, feel free to ask
+- 💪 I belive in the power of new media and cryptocurrency, feel free to ask

 ## Currently
 - I started creating an application for renting buses - this is my idea to make people's lives easier (this has been going since February 7th).
 Check it!
 The technology is NextJS.
 Rent&Go